unrealwork/atsd-use-cases/OrovilleDam/README.md

 Realtime Analysis of the Oroville Dam Disaster
 ==============================================

-In February 2017, [reservoir levels](http://www.sacbee.com/news/state/california/water-and-drought/article131579999.html) for the tallest dam in the United States, located near
-[Oroville, California](https://cdec.water.ca.gov/cgi-progs/queryF?s=ORO&d=13-Feb-2017+02:57&span=1year), were beginning to reach capacity from high levels of stormwater and snowmelt.
-Officials decided to begin using the primary dam spillway, which quickly began to deteriorate, and [by February 10th](http://www.sfgate.com/news/article/Oroville-Dam-spillway-hole-erosion-water-reservoir-10920358.php), a hole 300 feet wide, 500 feet long, and 45 feet deep had appeared in the spillway.
+In February 2017, reservoir levels for the tallest dam in the United States, located near [Oroville, California](http://www.water.ca.gov/swp/facilities/Oroville/LakeDam.cfm), were beginning to reach capacity from high levels of stormwater and snowmelt.
+Officials decided to begin using the primary dam spillway, which quickly began to deteriorate, and by February 10th, a hole 300 feet wide, 500 feet long, and 45 feet deep had appeared in the spillway.
 [On February 11th](http://abcnews.go.com/Technology/wireStory/latest-emergency-spillway-oroville-dam-45401080), officials decided to begin using an auxiliary, spillway made from earthen materials.
 The emergency spillway quickly began to erode and water began to spill over its concrete top.
 On
-February 12th, due to the "hazardous situation" surrounding the dam, [100,000 people](http://www.latimes.com/local/california/la-live-updates-oroville-dam-oroville-dam-spillway-expected-to-fail-1486953074-htmlstory.html) from downstream communities were ordered to evacuate the area.
+February 12th, due to the "hazardous situation" surrounding the dam, more than [100,000 people](http://www.latimes.com/local/california/la-live-updates-oroville-dam-oroville-dam-spillway-expected-to-fail-1486953074-htmlstory.html) from downstream communities were ordered to evacuate the area.

 In this article we will analyze a dataset from the [California Department of Water Resources (California DWR)](https://cdec.water.ca.gov/index.html) looking at the several vital statistics from the